fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 module.exports = UserNotes
 ```

-The `models/index.js` file, on the other hand, is a slight change from what we saw earlier:
+The file <i>models/index.js</i>, on the other hand, comes with a slight change to what we saw before:

 ```js
 const Note = require('./note')